How to Get From Marco Polo Airport to Venice

 You can take a train out to Venice but this is not a recommended option for visitors arriving at Marco Polo as you would have to take a bus from the airport to the Mestre Train Station first.
 From here you can catch the train across the lagoon but the idea of getting on and off a bus only to get on and off a train does not sound appealing.
 But, should you decide on this option the bus trip from Marco Polo to the Mestre train station is just 3 euro.
 From here it’s just a euro for the short train ride into Santa Lucia Train Station (Venice).

-A regular taxi can get you from the airport to Piazzale Roma in about fifteen minutes and will cost about 15 euro plus fees for luggage.
+A regular taxi can get you from the airport to Piazzale Roma in about fifteen minutes and will cost about 50 euro including fees for luggage.
 If you don’t mind dealing with one of Italy’s finest cabbies then this may be a viable option.
 With a taxi you won’t be making any extra stops so this might well be the quickest option.

 The Vaporetto service is provided by ACTV, which also provides land bus service and a combined ticket can be purchased which gets you to and from the airport and gets you unlimited use of the water bus while in Venice.